-Uber drivers and taxi drivers are said to have some sort of altercations when their paths cross.
-Whether this is still an ongoing issue or not, it won’t hurt to be extra careful especially when it involves your safety.
+Uber drivers and taxi drivers are said to have some altercations when their paths cross.
+Whether this is still an ongoing issue or not, it won’t hurt to be extra careful, especially when it involves your safety.

 Uber vs Taxi Costa Rica